ajscholl/gen-redux-webpack-plugin/Readme.md

 The code begins by defining some constants to differentiate our actions, then defines the actions itself as well as constructor functions for them.
-At the bottom we also see `genTodoAppReducer` which allows you to define a reducer for your actions easily even if you are not generatiging `recuder.ts` (it is only generated when you specify `state` and `reducer` in your specification).
+At the bottom we also see `genTodoAppReducer` which allows you to define a reducer for your actions easily even if you are not generating `reducer.ts` (it is only generated when you specify `state` and `reducer` in your specification).
 It expects an object with a reducer function for each action and returns a reducer for your actions.